RohitChandupatla/Topic-of-the-Day/vision/vision.md

  * Everday the updates get changed , so with the help of this app the students can know the daily changes in  the app.

- * It even has a speciality of poping up an daily reminder of the most viewed topic by the students so that they would not miss an updated regargng the topic they are looking for.
+ * It even has a speciality of poping up an daily reminder of the most viewed topic by the students so that they would not miss any updated regarding the topic they are looking for.